ConvexityTeam/chats-blockchain/README.md

 # Introduction
-Convexity Humanitarian Aids Transfer Solution(CHATS) Blockchain ERC20 token for disbursement to beneficiaries by Donor or NGO
+Convexity Humanitarian Aids Transfer Solution(CHATS) Blockchain ERC20 and ERC721 token for disbursement of fund and items to beneficiaries by Donor or NGO

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: